 I was born in Tallahassee, 1957.
-It was there I learned to crawl and walk and talk and ride a bike, tie my shoes.
-I went to school and learned to read and spell badly, to crawl under the desk when Khrushchev fired a missile at us.
-I hunted, fished, rode horses, read books about Daniel Boone and Abraham Lincoln.
+It was there I learned to crawl, walk, talk, ride a bike, and tie my shoes.
+I went to school and learned to read and spell badly, and to hide under the desk when Khrushchev fired a missile at us.
+I hunted, fished, rode horses, and read books about Daniel Boone and Abraham Lincoln.
 By the time I was twelve I had learned the words to every Roger Miller song.
-Then I grew some hair, raced motorcycles, smoked pot, threw a cast net for mullet in the wee hours, scribbled a lot of bad poetry.
+Then I grew some hair, raced motorcycles, smoked pot, threw a cast net for mullet in the wee hours, and scribbled a lot of bad poetry.
 Kissed a girl or two.

 Life was linear.
 Days were cards dealt mechanically from the top of the deck, pages turned in a cosmic novel, replete with plot and intrigue, mystery and campy dialogue that I started to take a liking to.
 One day just birthed another, like amoebas under the microscope in science class.
 The shear exigency of it all warranted a big smile, and I gave the world one.
-There were textures and colors, and they all found their rightful places on the big canvass that kept rolling out before me like a big throw rug.
-I didn’t understand much of it at all, but still—somehow— it all made sense.
-Even the war that was going on at the time.
+There were textures and colors, and they all found their rightful places on the big canvas that kept rolling out before me like a big throw rug.
+I didn’t understand much of it at all, but still—somehow—it all made sense, even the war that was going on at the time.

 But I wasn’t smiling like before.